 Insulin and Alcohol/Food Interactions

-There is 1 alcohol/food/lifestyle interaction with insulin:
+There is 1 alcohol/food/lifestyle interaction with insulin.

-Moderate Drug Interaction
+Moderate Food Interaction

-Talk to your doctor before using ethanol together with insulin.
 Alcohol may affect blood glucose levels in patients with diabetes.
 Both hypoglycemia (low blood sugar) and hyperglycemia (high blood sugar) may occur, depending on how much and how often you drink.
 You should avoid using alcohol if your diabetes is not well controlled or if you have high triglycerides, neuropathy (nerve damage), or pancreatitis.
 Moderate alcohol consumption generally does not affect blood glucose levels if your diabetes is under control.
 However, it may be best to limit alcohol intake to one drink daily for women and two drinks daily for men (1 drink = 5 oz wine, 12 oz beer, or 1.5 oz distilled spirits) in conjunction with your normal meal plan.
 Avoid drinking alcohol on an empty stomach or following exercise, as it may increase the risk of hypoglycemia.
 It is important to tell your doctor about all other medications you use, including vitamins and herbs.
 Do not stop using any medications without first talking to your doctor.

-There are 822 drug interactions with insulin
+There are 374 drug interactions with insulin.

 There are 3 disease interactions with insulin which include: